kinsaurralde/ws_281x-lights/README.md

 ## Flask Server (app.py)

-* Receives requests to web routes, checks keys, and passes information to controllers (controllers.py)
+* Receives requests to web routes, checks keys, and passes information to controllers (controllers.py)]
 * Returns JSON message with strip and error status
+* multicontroller.py
+    * Forward requests to local or remote controller
 * controller.py
     * Calls given function with their arguments
     * Creates virtual strips and passes their information to neopixel class (lights.py)